 Watch this short video from Mind for tips to help you with loneliness.

 Connect with others at UWE Bristol

 Take part in UWE Bristol events.
 The University hosts a wide range of activities throughout the year, from Feel Good to workshops and socials.
-And, with the roadmap out of lockdown moving forward, hopefully we’ll get some in person events soon too.

 MOVE offers a wide range of exercise activities and classes to help you meet new people, feel good and be active.
 Activities are designed for all levels of ability and experience.